- Create them individually.

 If the Latitude, Longitude and ESRI fields are entered, then the ESRI related fields take priority and are used to display assets on a map.

-Note: Geocode entry and ESRI Feature associations are enabled for point assets only and are not applicable for linear assets.30.
-The Property Management fields, Location Name and Location Code, default from a Property Manager export process (Export Locations to Enterprise Asset Management), if Oracle Property Management is installed.
+30. The Property Management fields, Location Name and Location Code, default from a Property Manager export process (Export Locations to Enterprise Asset Management), if Oracle Property Management is installed.
 These fields are disabled.
 These values cannot be changed.
 Before the above information is passed from Property Manager into Enterprise Asset Management, Asset Groups need to first be established.
 Optionally choose Location Details to view or update Property Manager field information.

 30. You can choose Resource Usage if the fields in the Production Equipment region are populated.
 This enables you to view production work orders using the equipment that corresponds with this asset number as a resource.